 Grades will be assigned based on the ranges given below using interval notation.
-The course coordinator in collaboration with the course instructors reserves the right to slightly decrease these ranges.
+The course instructors reserve the right to slightly decrease these ranges.
 There will be no extra credit.
 Extensions on homework may be granted in exceptional circumstances.

-A + A A- B^+ В B - C^+ С C- D F [97,100] [92,97) [90,92) [86,90) [79, 86) [77,79) [75,77) [67,75) [64,67) [55, 64) [0,55)
+A + А A- B + В B^{-} C^+ С C^{-} D F [97,100] [92,97) [90,92) [86,90) [79, 86) [77, 79) [75,77) [67,75) [64, 67) [55, 64) [0,55)

-- Grades: Concept Quizzes (CQ) 5%, Active Participation in Problem Sessions (AP) 5%, Active Learning Projects with 3D Printed Models 5%, Digital Homework (DH) 10%, Paper Homework (PH) 15%, Midterm I 15%, Midterm II 20%, Final 25%. - Concept Quizzes (CQ): Each Monday at 11pm a quiz will be posted in the Math 2415.701 eLearning course.
+- Grades: Concept Quizzes (CQ) 5%, Active Participation in Problem Sessions (AP) 5%, Active Learning Projects with 3D Printed Models 5%, Digital Homework (DH) 10%, Paper Homework (PH) 15%, Midterm I 15%, Midterm II 20%, Final 25%. - Concept Quizzes (CQ): Most Mondays at 11pm a quiz will be posted in the Math 2415.701 eLearning course.
 The quizzes will ask you to write answers to several theory questions drawn directly from the lecture material.
-You are to download the quiz sheet, write your answers on the sheet and then upload the sheet to eLearning by the following Friday at 8am.
+You are to download the quiz sheet, write your answers on the sheet and then upload the sheet to eLearning by the following Thursday at 11:59pm.
+Late submissions will be accepted without penalty provided they are made prior to the start of your problem session.
 The quizzes will help you understand how and what to learn and how to know when you have learned.
 For example, we may ask you to state the formula for the dot product, draw a picture illustrating the concept of a vector projection, or state the chain rule for functions of two variables.
 The quizzes will not include any problem solving.
-There will be no make ups for the quizzes. - Active Participation (AP): Five percent of your final grade will be assigned by the Teaching Assistant based on the degree to which you actively participate in the Friday Problem Sessions.
+There will be no make ups for the quizzes.

+- Active Participation (AP): Five percent of your final grade will be assigned by the Teaching Assistant based on the degree to which you actively participate in the Friday Problem Sessions.
 You will receive 5 points if you (i) arrive within the first 10 minutes, (ii) actively participate and (iii) leave no more than 10 minutes early.
 You will earn 3 points if you do two of these.
-Read the Handout for Students for more info on how we run the Problem Sessions. - 3D Models Projects: Five percent of your final grade will be assigned by the Teaching Assistants based on the degree to which you correctly complete two of the Active Learning Projects with 3D Printed Models which will be done in the Problem Sessions on Fri Sep 23/Mon Sep 26 and Fri Oct 14/Mon Oct 17. - Digital Homework (DH): Each problem on the Digital Homework (WebAssign) is worth 5 points.
-Students will have three attempts, with a maximum score of 5/5 for the first and second attempts and a maximum score of 3/5 for the third attempt.
-You will be able to submit each part of a multi-part question separately.
-Therefore, if you get a part correct by the second attempt then you get full credit for that part.
+Read the Handout for Students for more info on how we run the Problem Sessions.
+Your lowest two AP scores will be dropped. - 3D Models: Five percent of your final grade will be assigned by the Teaching Assistants based on the degree to which you correctly complete two active learning projects with 3D models in problem sections PS5 and PS8. - Digital Homework (DH): Each problem on the Digital Homework (WeBWork) is worth 5 points.
+Students will have unlimited attempts.
+Your last answer will be graded.
 You may ask your instructor and the graduate TA's questions about the digital homework.
-Your lowest two digital homework grades will be dropped. - Paper Homework (PH): You may ask your instructor and the graduate TA's questions about the paper homework and you may collaborate with one other student in the class.
+Your lowest two digital homework scores will be dropped. - Paper Homework (PH): You may ask your instructor and the graduate TA's questions about the paper homework and you may collaborate with one other student in the class.
 However the final write up must be your own.
-Your lowest two paper homework grades will be dropped.
+Your lowest two paper homework scores will be dropped.
 Write your solutions on paper or electronically using a tablet and scan into ONE pdf file.
-All pages should be collected into one PDF file, not submitted as separate files.
+All pages must be collected into one PDF file, not submitted as separate files.
 You submit your homework in the MATH 2415.701 eLearning course.The Teaching Assistants will ask you to redo your work if the final product is not legible.